About Peace, Justice, and Human Rights (PJHR)

-Dr. Angela D. Nichols is an Associate Professor in the Department of Political Science at Florida Atlantic University.
+Dr. Angela D. Nichols is the Assistant Director of PJHR.
+She is also an Associate Professor in the Department of Political Science at Florida Atlantic University.
 Dr. Nichols earned her Ph.D. in Political Science with subfields in International Relations and Comparative Politics from the University of North Texas.
 She also holds a B.A. in International Relations from The Pennsylvania State University.
 Professor Nichols’ research broadly focuses on issues related to human rights and conflict.
 Her book Impact, Legitimacy, and Limitations of Truth Commissions examines how truth commissions contribute to peace and human rights following periods of conflict or mass abuse.
 She has published articles in the Journal of Conflict Resolution, International Studies Perspectives, Conflict, Security, & Development, Dynamics of Asymmetric Conﬂict, Civil Wars, and TRAMES: A Journal of the Humanities & Social Sciences.
 Her analysis can also be found in The Conversation and Political Violence at a Glance.
 Dr. Nichols’ newest work examines the causes and consequences of women’s engagement in rebel groups.
 For more information please visit her website: http://angeladnichols.weebly.com/

 Who We Are